 Henry Cowell Redwoods State Park

 Estimated driving time: 1 hour 15 minutes

-This is the closest redwood forest to Santa Cruz, so you’ll find it rather popular amongst people who live in Santa Cruz as well as students from UCSC.
+This is the closest redwood forest to Santa Cruz, so you’ll find it rather popular amongst Santa Cruz hiking fans as well as students from UCSC.

 For a short walk, try the Redwood Grove Loop Trail, which is just 0.8 miles long and can be done in about 20-30 minutes.
 It’s a great trail for families or beginner hikers looking for a relaxed walk rather than a hike.